The Mask Singer Myanmar

 The Mask Singer Myanmar is a singing competition television program presented by Paing Zay Ye Htun.
 It was based on the South Korea singing competition King of Mask Singer.
-Guessing mask celebrities were A Yine, Khine Thin Kyi, Htun Htun, Yadanar My.
+Celebrity detectives were A Yine, Khine Thin Kyi, Htun Htun, Yadanar My.
 In season 2, Nga Pyaw Kyaw, Khin Zarchi Kyaw and Sandy Myint Lwin came as the new guessing mask celebrities.
+In season 3, Phyo Ngwe Soe came as the new guessing mask celebrity.

 Game format

 Celebrities compete on the show anonymously by wearing costumes over a series of episodes.
 In each episode, some of the competitors are paired off into face-off competitions, in which each will perform a song of his or her choice in their real voice.
 From each face-off, the judges and live audience will vote for their favourites: the winner is safe for the week, while the loser is put up for elimination and then takes off their mask to reveal the identity.